Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

 Ignore the warnings, the required services are not installed, yet.

-Open another terminal session and enter the following command:
+Open another terminal session, change to the istio-1-24-2 directory, and enter the following command:

 ```
-kubectl port-forward service/kiali 20001:20001 -n istio-system
+bin/istioctl dashboard kiali
 ```

-Then open the Kiali dashboard at [http://localhost:20001/](http://localhost:20001/)
+This will open the Kiali dashboard in your default browser.

 Check the Istio configuration for namespace: Default.